cjmyles/instant-react/README.md

 Associates the project with a Firebase project.
 You will be provided with a list of Firebase projects to choose from.

-**Please note:** This assumes you have created a Firebase project for this purpose and you've logged into Firebase using the cli tool `firebase-tools`.
+**Please note:** This assumes you have created a Firebase project for this purpose and you've logged into Firebase using the [`firebase-tools`](https://firebase.google.com/docs/cli/) CLI.

 **Please note:** This is currently a pre-requisite and the application won't load without an associated Firebase project.
-However, this dependency will be removed in the near future.
+However, this dependency may be removed in the future.

 ### `npm start`

 Runs the app in development mode.
-Open http://localhost:3000 to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will automatically reload if you make changes to the code.
 You will see the build errors and lint warnings in the console.